Gemcitabine

-Gemcitabine, with brand names including Gemzar, is a chemotherapy medication.
-It treats cancers including testicular cancer, breast cancer, ovarian cancer, non-small cell lung cancer, pancreatic cancer, and bladder cancer.
+Gemcitabine, sold under the brand name Gemzar, among others, is a chemotherapy medication used to treat cancers.
+It is used to treat testicular cancer, breast cancer, ovarian cancer, non-small cell lung cancer, pancreatic cancer, and bladder cancer.
 It is administered by intravenous infusion.
 It acts against neoplastic growth, and it inhibits the replication of Orthohepevirus A, the causative agent of Hepatitis E, through upregulation of interferon signaling.

 Common side effects include bone marrow suppression, liver and kidney problems, nausea, fever, rash, shortness of breath, mouth sores, diarrhea, neuropathy, and hair loss.
 Use during pregnancy will likely result in fetal harm.
 Gemcitabine is in the nucleoside analog family of medication.
 It works by blocking the creation of new DNA, which results in cell death.

 Gemcitabine was patented in 1983 and was approved for medical use in 1995.
 Generic versions were introduced in Europe in 2009 and in the US in 2010.
 It is on the WHO Model List of Essential Medicines.

 Medical uses

 Gemcitabine treats various carcinomas.
 It is used as a first-line treatment alone for pancreatic cancer, and in combination with cisplatin for advanced or metastatic bladder cancer and advanced or metastatic non-small cell lung cancer.
 It is used as a second-line treatment in combination with carboplatin for ovarian cancer and in combination with paclitaxel for breast cancer that is metastatic or cannot be surgically removed.

-It is commonly used off-label to treat cholangiocarcinoma and other biliary tract cancers.
+It is used off-label to treat cholangiocarcinoma and other biliary tract cancers.

-It is given by intravenous infusion at a chemotherapy clinic.